GoodFellas-ai/film-oneri-motoru/README.md

-...--
 🎬 Movie Recommendation Engine (Movie Recommendation System)

 ----

-📌 About the Project
+📌 About the Project:

 This project aims to develop a recommendation system that provides personalized movie recommendations based on users' past movie ratings.
 Within the scope of the project, a structure has been created that models user preferences using data analysis, feature engineering, and machine learning techniques.

 ---

-🚀 Technologies Used
+🚀 Technologies Used:
 Python
 Pandas, NumPy
 Scikit-learn